- Page 1 Cloud Pruned Topiary Project 2006-2016 (this page)

 There was a large Cherry tree, planted “in” the hedge, which looked spectacular in Spring.
 It fell down, quite unexpectedly, in July 2013, which has created a gap and the opportunity for us to do something different.

-The view of the old, mature, Cherry in flower, from the house.
+The old, mature, Cherry in flower.

 I started chopping back the face of the Thuja hedge in Autumn 2014, and slimming the shrubs ready to try to move them in Spring 2015 (they aren’t precious, it will need a digger to get them out, and I don’t want to bring that into the garden until the soil has firmed up so I don’t wreck the lawn!).
 So that is my starting point.